jazzyalex/mom-video/README.md

 4. **Update the App**
    - Open `index.html`
-   - Replace the firebaseConfig object (lines 193-200) with your config
+   - Replace the firebaseConfig object with your config
+   - Ensure `databaseURL` matches your Realtime Database URL (looks like `https://<your-project>-default-rtdb.firebaseio.com`)

 ## Deployment Options